 Obviously, you’ll want to prioritize high margin items and high sellers when it comes to allocating your budget.

 Let’s imagine that my sushi supplies store offers five different sushi plate sets.
 But one particular set is selling at a particularly high rate.
-It just makes sense for me to spend more advertising the high-performing plate set over the others.
-By using custom labels in this way, I can do that.
+It just makes sense for me to spend more on that one ad group for the high-performing plate set over the others.
+By using labels in this way, I can do that.

 Trust your customers.
 If something is selling at a particularly high rate, there’s a reason.

 You can prioritize items in your inventory that currently have a promotion.
 After all, it’s no secret that buyers love a good deal.
-By prioritizing these items, you can bid higher and allocate a higher proportion of your budget to promoted items.
+By prioritizing these items, you can bid higher and allocate a higher proportion of the same budget pool to promoted items.
 This will lead more buyers to your promotions.

 So if my sushi supplies store runs a deal offering free shipping for Ninja Chopsticks for kids, it would be a good idea for me to prioritize the kids’ chopsticks and drive buyers to that product.